foomo/logfrog/README.md

 - ☑️ map more fields
 - ☑️ maybe add a web frontend ?!
-- ✅stern mode like docker-compose
+- ✅ stern mode like docker-compose
-- ✅add hombrew support
+- ✅ add hombrew support